arangodb/arangodb-tinkerpop-provider/README.md

           - "created:[person]->[game,software]"
 ```

-Using a `SIMPLE` graph configured as in the example above and creating a new element like:
+Using a `COMPLEX` graph configured as in the example above and creating a new element like:

 [//]: <> (@formatter:off)
 ```java